Flat bands and $Z_2$ topological phases in a non-Abelian kagome lattice: topological phases

 \subsection{energy gaps}

 We begin by studying the gap phase diagrams when tuning $\alpha, \beta, \gamma$.
 For simplicity, we fix $\gamma=0$ and vary $\alpha, \beta$, with the sizes of the two band gaps presented in Fig. (\ref{fig:fig4}).
-First, one can see the two gaps have the same behavior as functions of $\alpha, \beta$.
+First, one can see that the two gaps have the same behavior as functions of $\alpha, \beta$.
 Second, the two gaps only close at some discrete points in the $(\alpha,\beta)$ plane, e.g., $(0,0)$.
-As a consequence, one can make a remarkable statement that all the gapped phases in Fig. (\ref{fig:fig4}) belong to the same phase as any two gapped phases could be connected adiabatically by tuning ($\alpha, \beta$) without closing the band gap.
-In the following, we will try to demonstrate using different techniques that this unique gapped phase is $Z_2$ topological phase.
+Moreover, as the gauge flux parameters $\alpha, \beta, \gamma$ group into a single parameter $\Xi$ that determines the band structure, one can easily show from Eq. (\ref{flatC}) that the band gap closes only at $\Xi=\pm1$.
+In other words, Fig. \ref{fig:fig2} (a) can be taken as the phase diagram of our model, where the discrete points correspond to the gapless semimetallic phases whereas other regions correspond to the gapped insulating phases.
+As a consequence, one can make a remarkable statement that all the gapped phases in Fig. \ref{fig:fig2} (a) belong to the same phase as any two gapped phases could be connected adiabatically by tuning ($\alpha, \beta, \gamma$) without closing the band gap.
+In the following, we will try to demonstrate using different techniques that this unique gapped phase is a $Z_2$ topological phase by focusing on $\alpha=\beta=\pi/2$ and $\gamma=0$, whose band structure is shown in Fig. \ref{fig:fig3} (b).